ClementPeter/MARPP/README.md

 ## Mobile Codebase for marrp

-### This Project is a marketing appliaction to help Sellers reach their target audience
+### This Project is a Landing Page for a Marketing application to help Sellers reach their target audience

 - [x] Mobile